• Skip to primary navigation

 Are you baking for the holidays?
 Do you love scones?
-This recipe for Chocolate Chip Peppermint Scones takes a traditional scone and turns it into a delicious holiday treat that tastes amazing and looks so colorful.
+This recipe for Chocolate Chip Peppermint Scones takes a traditional scone and turns it into a delicious holiday treat that tastes amazing and is perfect to serve for breakfast or dessert.

 Peppermint Scones and a cup of tea